AleksiVeee/Learn-English-App/README.md

 ![Screenshot](screenshot/readme-pic.png)

-App made for translating Enhlish words to Finnish or vice versa.
+App made for translating English words to Finnish or vice versa.
 App supports two users (Teacher and student).
 Teacher can add word pairs to the system and student then can try to translate them with a quiz like form.

 ## Moticvation